readandprogress/reading.is-a.dev/_posts/2025/2025-08-25-compartmentalizing-my-digital-life.md

 title: "Compartmentalizing my Digital Life"
 date: 2025-08-25 13:00:00 -0500
 last_modified_at: 2025-08-27 19:25:00 -0500
-tags: [ Tech, Digital Wellbeing, Compartmentalizing, Habits, ASUS C101PA, Lenovo Tab M8, iPhone 6s, Nintendo Switch Lite, New Nintendo 2DS XL, Google TV with Chromecast ]
+tags: [ Tech, Digital Wellbeing, Compartmentalizing, Habits, Hardware, Devices ]
 time: 01:27
 description: "I realized that if I want to stick to healthier habits, I should remove any barriers that prevent me from executing them.
 So I have divided certain tasks and activities between all of my devices, starting with..."
 toc: true